escaladesports/usd-formatter/README.md

 # USD Formatter

 Lightweight number to currency formatter.
+Accepts any kind of string or number and formats it to a USD string.

 ## Installation